-Parents of native English and English-dominant kindergarten and first grade students whose attendance school does not offer the Two-Way Dual Language Program can apply to their assigned Two-Way DL Satellite School.
+Parents of native English and English-dominant kindergarten and first grade students whose attendance school does not offer the Two Way Dual Language Program can apply to their assigned Two-Way DL Satellite School.
 Admission is based on space availability.
 If there is more interest than space, a lottery will be conducted.
-Upon admission, parents are expected to provide their own transportation to the assigned Two-Way Dual Language Satellite School.
 The district has established a Two-Way DL Feeder Pattern with assigned schools.
 For a complete list, please visit the Dual Language section on the ELL website at www.u-46.org (HERE).